 A fireplace adds ambiance and value to your home.
 When a person imagines their dream house, the house typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heating system or gathering around a cozy fire.

-It’s hard to resist the enticement of of a warm fire, but how do you choose between a gas or wood burning fireplace?
+It’s hard to resist the enticement of of a warm fire, but how do you pick between a gas or wood burning fireplace?
 There are many points to consider when deciding how to heat your home.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
-You get the ability to roast marshmallows indoors.
+You get the chance to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
-Wood fires usually receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
+Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
 They do reach high temperatures, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up and out the chimney.

 Air Quality and Maintenance

 If you are interested in finding out more information about converting your wood burning fireplace into a gas fireplace or you simply want to schedule routine furnace service, please give us a call at 512-592-3072 or schedule an appointment online.
 Our experts will have you cozied up and comfortably warm in no time.

 - Wood: Air quality is important to all homeowners.
 Burning wood produces air pollution in and outside your home and the smoky wood odor that a wood burning fireplace gives off could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional chimney sweep.
 Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require consistant cleanings of embers and spent logs.